How Long Does It Take To Wear In My New Shoes?Updated 5 days ago

 PU Upper

-Polyurethane (PU) is a man-made material designed to simulate leather, so reacts similarly to wear over time, softening to accommodate the shape of your feet.
+Polyurethane (PU) is a man-made material designed to simulate leather, so it reacts similarly to wear over time, softening to accommodate the shape of your feet.
 However, it does not have the breathability of leather and may take a little longer to soften.
-We use a very high-quality PU for our non-leather styles, which a lot of customers find more durable and comfortable long-term than leather.
+We use high-quality PU for our non-leather styles, which a lot of customers find more durable and comfortable long-term than leather.

 Canvas

-Canvas shoes may feel stiff for a little longer than expected, but persevere with some thick socks and the hairdryer trick from our Fitting Hacks page and you should be rocking them in no time.
+Canvas shoes may feel stiff for a little longer than expected, but persevere with some thick socks and the hairdryer trick from our Fitting Hacks Guide, and you should be rocking them in no time.

 Nylon Upper